 When an author publishes their work open access in one of our hybrid subscriptions or an un-sponsored open access title, the cost of publication is met via a charge referred to as an Article Processing Charge (APC).
 This covers the cost of turning a manuscript into a published article and dissemination to the widest audience.
 It is usually paid by the funder or institution.

 You can check if we have a transformative agreement with your institution in our Open access publishing agreements section.

-- Direct support for you throughout the peer review process and publishing journey.
+- Facilitation of the peer review process

-- Typesetting and tagging of your research to ensure it’s searchable and discoverable in order to maximise its reach once published.
+- Typesetting and tagging of your research to ensure it’s searchable and discoverable

-- Adherence to the highest publishing standards and best practice through our membership of COPE, the Committee on Publishing Ethics and follow the principles laid out in its Core Practice.
+- Adherence to the highest publishing standards and best practice through our membership of COPE, the Committee on Publishing Ethics and follow the principles laid out in its Core Practice

 Your co-author will need to contact their institutional administrator to check the requirements of their mandate.